 I like to own a few different low-cost global index funds to balance out my international exposure, and invest in Brookfield for curated value-oriented emerging market infrastructure exposure as well.

 Currently, emerging markets are cheaper than other stock markets around the world based the price to earnings ratio, the price to book ratio, and a variety of other metrics, even though on average they also have higher GDP growth than the developed world.
 They’ve dramatically underpeformed U.S. equities over the last decade, and here’s the chart:

 While it’s not impossible, I would be greatly surprised if emerging markets do not give investors good returns over the next decade compared to last decade.
-It’s better to buy emerging markets when they are historically undervalued than buy U.S. stocks when they are historically overvalued.
+It’s better to buy emerging markets when they are historically undervalued than to buy U.S. stocks when they are historically overvalued.

-In addition to updating newsletter readers on a regular basis with insider information, I’ll update this article from time to time to discuss current issues that affect international stock funds and companies, along with any updates regarding specific areas or investments that I consider attractive.
+In addition to updating newsletter readers on a regular basis with updated information, I’ll update this article from time to time to discuss current issues that affect international stock funds and companies, along with any updates regarding specific areas or investments that I consider attractive.